Fatal Games 1984 Review

 Review by Luisito Joaquín González

-Fatal Games was released a couple of years after the largest peak in the slasher cycle’s popularity lifeline and it was one of the first additions to my collection on big box VHS.
+Fatal Games was released a couple of years after the largest peak in the slasher cycle’s popularity period and it was one of the first additions to my collection on big box VHS.
 I have watched it many times, but it is never one that I have held a particular fondness for and it rarely gets mentioned alongside other genre favourites.
 It lacks even the charm of say, Graduation Day, which is a film it is often accused of imitating.

 Many eighties slashers that don’t deserve their following managed to live on simply because they became rare, which meant that enthusiasts like me dedicated weeks (sometimes years) to try to find them.
-A fair few were also castrated by censors upon release, which meant that the human nature of wanting to see the things that we weren’t allowed to gave them a notoriety that they would never have deserved without such intervention.
+A fair few were also castrated by censors upon release, which meant that the human nature of us wanting to see the things that we weren’t allowed to gave them a notoriety that they would never have deserved without such intervention.
 In cases such as the one that befell The Dorm that Dripped Blood, the honour of being chucked on the video nasty list and banned for public consumption was a golden ticket to a longer life expectancy as bootlegs would surface and interest would sustain.

 An athletic training school is preparing for a National contest and all the young hopefuls are being put through gruesome training routines.
 Things take a turn for the worse when a javelin brandishing nut job begins slaughtering the students when they stay behind to practice after hours.
 It becomes apparent that the disappearances are linked, so who or what could be behind the occurrences?

 It seems bizarre to accuse a movie of ripping off Graduation Day, because Herb Freed himself will probably admit that his cheeseball is hardly a title worthy of such adulation.
-It’s hard not to level that at Fatal Games however, because there are a few otherwise inexplicable similarities between the two.
-Everything from the athletic teens getting slaughtered and then their faces crossed off of a team-photo to the javelin as a murder weapon seems to reference the former sports-themed genre piece.
+It’s hard not to level that accusation at Fatal Games however, because there are a few otherwise inexplicable similarities between the two.
+Everything from the athletic teens getting slaughtered and then their faces crossed off of a team-photo to the javelin stick being used as a murder weapon seems to reference the former sports-themed genre piece.
 They even start with almost identical credit sequences, which show the characters training in slow-mo shots with a funky rock tune setting the vibe.